New Zealand’s tax system does not include the following:

 Foreign trusts (ie, trusts which are established by a non-resident person) are not taxable on their overseas-sourced income.

 New Zealand trust law is well established, with a strong local jurisprudence and court knowledge.
-New Zealand trust law is derived from English law and is regulated by the TA.
-In 18 months this Act is being replaced with the Trusts Act 2019 (TA 2019) which is a modern, coherent and useful statute which takes the most fundamental trust law principles from the common law and puts them into accessible legislation for all to understand.
+New Zealand trust law is derived from English law and is regulated by the Trusts Act 2019, which is a modern, coherent and useful statute which takes the most fundamental trust law principles from the common law and puts them into accessible legislation for all to understand.
 It does not codify all trust law but recognises the complexity, nuances and desire for continued development through case law.
-These reforms will enhance New Zealand’s reputation as a trust jurisdiction.

 New Zealand trust law has some unique features, including the ability to have trust advisors, protectors, investment advisers and managers, with wide discretionary powers and the ability to add and remove beneficiaries.
 A protector or investment manager, who again need not be New Zealand resident, can be given relevant advisory and discretionary powers.